Emergency Supplies Check List

 - Multi-tool utility knife

-- Disposable heat packs
+- Disposable heat packs (in winter)

 - Aluminum space blanket